MicrosoftDocs/winrt-api/windows.devices.input.preview/gazepointpreview_timestamp.md

 # Windows.Devices.Input.Preview.GazePointPreview.Timestamp

 ## -description

-Gets the time when the eye-tracking input occurred.
+Gets the time of the gaze point input event.

 ## -property-value

 The time, relative to the system boot time, in microseconds.

 ## -remarks